mmonfils/iowa-community-blueprints/investigations/README.md

-# Investigations Space: The Research Engine Room
+# Investigations Space: Forensic Data Ledger & Systems Verification

 Welcome to the investigations space.
-This folder is the central room where neighbors and public researchers store public facts, system maps, and clear data sheets regarding local utilities, housing trends, and institutional issues.
+This directory serves as the centralized repository for public-record source materials, macro-level systemic maps, and empirical data sets regarding public utilities, regulatory frameworks, housing market velocities, and institutional governance structures.

 ## Core Goals

-The materials in this section are meant to:
+The materials and data sets in this directory are engineered to:
-* **Verify the Facts:** Gather clear, verifiable public data about local systems to back up community claims and maintain absolute truth.
-* **Focus on the Big System, Not Individuals:** We focus entirely on structural root causes and large institutional systems (like major public utility networks or county-wide private towing policies) rather than calling out specific individual workers or mid-level employees.
-* **Provide a Public Proof Box:** If a news outlet or city official questions the accuracy of our guides, this directory provides a direct, un-editable public repository where anyone can view raw public records and check our work.

-## How to Use This Space
+* **Enforce Forensic Fact-Verification:** Maintain an un-assailable, audit-ready index of public data and official source records to validate all community solutions journalism reports and structural claims.
+* **Prioritize Macro-Systemic Analysis:** Isolate and audit structural root causes, statutory loops, and institutional frameworks (such as regional utility infrastructure grids or municipal enforcement mandates) while strictly excluding focus on individual mid-level administrative personnel.
+* **Provide an Open-Access Proof Vault:** Act as a permanent, immutable public verification ledger where journalists, policy makers, and community members can cross-reference raw source citations and independently audit our analytical conclusions.

+## Operational Protocol

-All files in this folder must consist of public documents, regional spreadsheets, or open-source municipal data.
-In strict compliance with our privacy rules, no private individual data, neighborhood pod lists, or personal identifying information can ever enter this directory.
+All files housed within this directory must consist exclusively of public records, statutory texts, regional data sheets, or verified municipal disclosures.

+In strict compliance with our core architectural mandate, no personal private telemetry, local mutual-aid rosters, or private household data points can ever enter this workspace.
+Information sovereignty requires a hard wall between open-source systemic investigation data and decentralized local organizational networks.